okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oidc/index.md

 <ApiOperation method="post" url="${baseUrl}/v1/device/authorize" /><ApiLifecycle access="ea" />

-This endpoint returns user code, device code, activation link and a qr code activation link.
+This endpoint returns user code, device code, activation link, and a QR code activation link.

 >  **Note:** This endpoint's base URL varies depending on whether you are using a Custom Authorization Server.
 For more information, see [Composing your base URL](#composing-your-base-url).